Pennsylvania Route 896: History

 When Pennsylvania first legislated routes in 1911, what is now PA 896 was not legislated as part of a route.
 PA 896 was first designated in 1928 to run from PA 42 (now PA 10) in Russellville northwest to the Octoraro Creek in Homeville along an unpaved road.
 At this time, the road between the Maryland border and Rusellville was an unnumbered paved road while the portion in Lancaster County was an unnumbered unpaved road.
 By 1930, PA 896 was paved while PA 796 was designated on the present-day route from the Maryland border to a point north of New London.
 In 1937, PA 896 was extended in both directions.
 The southern terminus was extended from Russellville to the Maryland border on its current alignment, replacing a portion of PA 796, while the northern terminus was extended from the Octoraro Creek to US 30 (now PA 462) east of Lancaster, heading northwest toward Strasburg on its current alignment before it turned west along PA 741 through Strasburg and northwest along Strasburg Pike to US 30.
 PA 896 was rerouted at Strasburg to head north to PA 340 in the 1960s.
 In 1997, plans were made to build a bypass of Strasburg to the northeast in order to reduce traffic in the borough.
 Construction on the bypass began in 2008.
 In November 2009, the bypass was completed, and PA 896 was routed to bypass Strasburg along Historic Drive instead of following PA 741 (Main Street) and Decatur Street through the borough.
 The bypass cost $8.3 million to build.

 Major intersections

+PA 896 Alternate Truck

+Pennsylvania Route 896 Alternate Truck is a truck route that bypasses a weight-restricted segment of PA 896 on which trucks with trailers over 45 feet in length are prohibited.
+The segment also features a bridge over Muddy Run that prohibits trucks over 30 tons and combination loads over 40 tons.
+The route follows PA 10, Street Road, Union School Road, and Homeville Road through parts of western Chester County, Pennsylvania.
+Signs were posted in 2025.